Barack Obama Fast Facts

 June 19, 2008 - Announces he will not accept federal matching funds for his presidential campaign, foregoing $80 million dollars in federal money and a cap on how much he can spend.

-August 23, 2008 - Chooses Senator Joseph Biden (D-DE) as his running mate and has first rally with Biden in Springfield, Illinois, in front of the old state capitol.
+August 23, 2008 - Chooses Senator Joe Biden (D-DE) as his running mate and has first rally with Biden in Springfield, Illinois, in front of the old state capitol.

 August 27-28, 2008 - Is officially nominated as and accepts the nomination for president on the democratic ticket, becoming the first African-American candidate in US history to lead a major party.